Isaiah Williams (wide receiver, born 1987)

 Isaiah Williams (born January 30, 1987) is an American former football player who was a wide receiver in the National Football League (NFL).
 He played college football at the University of Maryland.
 He was signed by Baltimore Ravens as an undrafted free agent in 2009.

+Williams never played in an NFL regular season game.
+He spent the entirety of his six-season career in the NFL as a practice squad, offseason or backup player for seven different teams.
+In 2014, he played for the Edmonton Eskimos of the Canadian Football League (CFL).

 Early life

 Williams was born on January 30, 1987, in Montclair, New Jersey, to parents Ira and Rita Williams.
-His father played football at Rutgers and his brother, Ira, Jr., played at Wake Forest from 1998 to 2001.
+His father played football at Rutgers and his brother, Ira Jr., played at Wake Forest from 1998 to 2001.
 His twin sister, Tahirah, played basketball as a guard at Connecticut She was a senior on the 2008–09 Connecticut Huskies women's basketball team that went undefeated and won the National Championship.

 Williams attended Bergen Catholic High School where he played football for two years and ran track for three.
 As a junior, he recorded 11 receptions for 229 yards and three touchdowns.
 As a senior in 2004, he set the single-season school records for 45 receptions, 897 receiving yards, and 12 touchdowns.
 On special teams, he returned nine kickoffs for 308 yards.
 He was named an Associated Press second-team all-state, Newark Star Ledger second-team all-state, first-team all-group, All-North Jersey, and all-county player.
 He was also named a PrepStar All-East region and SuperPrep All-Northeast player.
 Williams was recruited by Maryland, Syracuse, West Virginia, and Wisconsin.
 He chose to attend Maryland, due to a desire to play in the Atlantic Coast Conference (ACC), stay close to home, and the Terrapins' three winning seasons from 2001 to 2003.